Browse by topic:

 Cutting Your Last Check: Creative Alternatives to Traditional Payment Methods

-Governments are continuing to shift away from traditional payment methods like cash and check, and are searching for alternatives for customers for both receivables and payables.
-As organizations continue to search for ways to minimize internal paperwork and utilize modern payment and receipt methods, governments need to be aware of the infrastructure and policy considerations.
-This session will dive deeper into digital alternatives to traditional receivables and payables options available to the public sector, the policies and procedures necessary to implement them, and explore creative payment alternatives on the horizon for the public sector.
+Governments are continuing to shift away from traditional payable methods, especially checks.
+As organizations continue to search for ways to minimize internal paperwork and utilize modern payment methods, governments should be aware of options to facilitate streamlining payables functions in the treasury office.
+This session will explore digital alternatives to traditional payables options available for the public sector, the policies and procedures necessary to implement them, and what other creative payment alternatives are non the horizon for state and local governments.

 Appointing the Ump: GFOA Best Practices For Selecting an Independent Auditor